Shacham6/mockitup/README.md

 assert count_comments_in_line_reader(mock) == 3
 ```

-Each argument provided to the `returns` directive will be returned in it's turn.
+Each argument provided to the `returns` directive will be returned in turn.
-First will be returned the first argument, and on second invocation will be returned the second argument, and so on.
+On the first invocation of `read_line` the first argument will be returned, then the second, and so on...
 When all return values are exhausted, the last return value will be repeatedly returned on each future invocation:

 ``` python